 The United States is grappling with how to handle the outbreak of coronavirus (COVID-19) and the public health crisis it presents.
 While this virus originated in Wuhan, China, it has moved throughout the world.
 We now know that the elderly have a higher risk of becoming seriously sick or dying due to COVID-19.
-At Townsend Law LLC, our Kansas City nursing home abuse attorneys want to discuss how the coronavirus pandemic is affecting local nursing homes, skilled nursing facilities (SNF) and the nursing home staff, as well as other assisted living facilities in our area.
+At Townsend Law, LLC, our Kansas City nursing home abuse attorneys want to discuss how the coronavirus pandemic is affecting local nursing homes, skilled nursing facilities (SNF), nursing home staff, and other assisted living facilities in our area.

 Have you suffered the loss of a loved one who was in a nursing home, and that family member died from a COVID-19 infection?
 If you believe there was not enough done to slow the spread of COVID-19 in your family member’s skilled nursing facility (SNF), whether it was due to improper staffing, not having enough personal protective equipment (PPE), or that the care provided in their assisted living facility was not sufficient and could have prevented additional COVID-19 cases then you may want to seek legal advice on how to proceed.

 As COVID-19 has swept across the nation, we still do not have a grasp on how bad the pandemic will get.
-One thing is certain – there are certain groups more vulnerable to becoming seriously ill in the event they contract this virus.
+One thing is certain certain groups are more vulnerable to becoming seriously ill if they contract this virus.
 According to the US Centers for Disease Control and Prevention (CDC), those who are 60 years of age and older should take extra caution.
 The CDC also points out that those with heart disease, lung disease, diabetes, and a weakened immune system are also more vulnerable to severe consequences from COVID-19.

 This is particularly concerning for those who reside in nursing homes or other long-term care facilities in and around Kansas City.
 We have seen just how devastating coronavirus can be in a nursing home setting.

-As we wait for the vaccination plans to get fully underway, we need to take note from what we’ve seen in other states like South Carolina, New Jersey, Minnesota, and New York, and ensure our healthcare system has safeguards in place to prevent as many COVID-19 deaths as possible.
+As we wait for the vaccination plans to get fully underway, we need to take note of what we’ve seen in other states like South Carolina, New Jersey, Minnesota, and New York and ensure our healthcare system has safeguards in place to prevent as many COVID-19 deaths as possible.

-Another major concern is what will happen if quarantines make it impossible for nursing home employees to get to work, or to be able to work due to sickness.
-Many nursing homes in the Kansas City area are already short-staffed and that can sometimes lead to struggling to provide the best residential care.
+Another major concern is what will happen if quarantines make it impossible for nursing home employees to get to work or to be able to work due to sickness.
+Many nursing homes in the Kansas City area are already short-staffed, which can sometimes lead to struggling to provide the best residential care.
 Losing even more workers due to coronavirus could lead to situations where a nursing home resident’s basic needs are neglected.
-All nursing home and elderly care facilities in Kansas City should be taking steps to mitigate losses of staff they experience due to the COVID-19 outbreak.
+All nursing homes and elderly care facilities in Kansas City should be taking steps to mitigate losses of staff they experience due to the COVID-19 outbreak.
 We know that the reported deaths and cases are at a severe undercount, as how they are counted can change, and the criteria that defines it is a moving target.